 photo: Carlos Cruz

-i am an artist, curator, and media maker whose creative practice melds dreamwork, written word, embodied movement, video poetry, and analog photography. i use experimental modes of visual storytelling to examine intimacy and interdependence as spiritual tools for survival. i’m interested in the ways we relate to ourselves, each other, our surroundings, the unknown, and the new meanings that are made in spaces where artistic mediums meet.
+i am an artist, curator, and producer whose creative practice melds dreamwork, written word, embodied movement, video poetry, and analog photography. i use experimental modes of visual storytelling to examine intimacy and interdependence as spiritual tools for survival. i’m interested in the ways we relate to ourselves, each other, our surroundings, the unknown, and the new meanings that are made in spaces where artistic mediums meet.

 in community, i craft collective experiences that celebrate the work of storytellers, artists, and activists using moving image media and contemporary performing arts to cultivate intimacy and incite connection through creative expression. my lived experience as a first-generation daughter of immigrants informs my programmatic interests and endeavors.